crystal-lang/rfcs/text/0007-event_loop-refactor.md

     # Accepts an incoming TCP connection on the socket.
     #
-    # Blocks the current fiber if no connection is watiting, continuing when one
+    # Blocks the current fiber if no connection is waiting, continuing when one
     # becomes available.
 Otherwise returns immediately.
     #
     # Returns a handle to the socket for the new connection.